No Place Like Home (2006 film)

 No Place Like Home is a 2006 documentary about a man's experiences in the aftermath of Hurricane Katrina directed by Courtney Fathom Sell and co-produced by Jac Currie.

 Plot summary

-Filmed in roughly one month between the end of October and the beginning of December 2005, Mr. Sell's film is an honest portrayal of 'Defend New Orleans' creator Jac Currie’s life after Hurricane Katrina and one of his first trips back to the Gulf Coast after being stranded in New York City.
+Filmed in roughly one month between the end of October and the beginning of December 2005, Mr. Sell's film is a portrayal of 'Defend New Orleans' creator Jac Currie’s life after Hurricane Katrina and one of his first trips back to the Gulf Coast after being stranded in New York City.
 It shows Defend New Orleans’ transition to a valid social aid project and features some of the earliest produced footage of post-Katrina Mississippi Gulf Coast and New Orleans.

-'No Place Like Home' features a moving soundtrack made by musicians personally connected with the subjects and interviews with friends who survived Katrina in New Orleans.
+'No Place Like Home' features a soundtrack made by musicians personally connected with the subjects and interviews with friends who survived Katrina in New Orleans.
 All proceeds from DVD sales go directly towards Gulf Coast restoration funds.